benjitsu/benwhere/_pages/hi5-gift-store.md

         <div class="row">
             <div class="col">
                 <h2>The Challenge</h2>
-                <p>When I started working at hi5 they were one of the most popular and heavily visited social networks
-                    worldwide.
-They had also just embarked on transitioning into a complete social gaming platform.
-Despite their success to that point, their visual identity and UI design was incredibly antiquated and incongruent with their future trajectory.
-The challenge was to design a new logo and UI pattern that clearly communicated that hi5 was a fun, hip, and modern destination for gaming.</p>
+                <p>As hi5 progressed from traditional social networking site to a social gaming platform, they implemented a coins and gifts feature.
+Coins could be purchased and used for playing games or buying gifts to send.
+To increase gift sending among members I was tasked with creating a store where members could browse gifts and easily purchase and send them to friends.</p>
-                    <p class="role">My role: design.</p>
+                    <p class="role">My role: design and hand-off to front-end.</p>
             </div>
         </div>
    </div>